WithPrecedent/theory/README.md

 ### theory Critic

 As part of any machine learning workflow, assessment of prepared models is an essential entity.
-The Critic subpackage divides the evaluation process into four major stages:
+The Critic subpackage divides the evaluation process into four major Phases:
 * Summarize: building beyond the pandas describe method, this step includes a wide number of summary statistics for the user data, appropriately calculated based upon the data type of a particular variable.
 * Score: automatically determining the compatibility of various scikit-learn and/or user-provided metrics, results for each recipe are calcuated.
 * Evaluate: using explainers from shap, skater, and eli5, the various recipes are evaluated, feature importances calculated, and cumulative comparisons are made.
-* Report: the above stages are compiled into appropriate reports which are exported to disk or, in some cases, outputted to the terminal.
+* Report: the above Phases are compiled into appropriate reports which are exported to disk or, in some cases, outputted to the terminal.

 ### theory Artist